-Professional development studios are also goal-directed (though the goals may be more abstract, such as "decrease user churn" or "improve frame rate") but have needs that are less common in learners:
+Professional development studios are also goal-directed (though the goals may be more abstract, such as "decrease user churn" or "improve frame rate") but have additional needs:

 - Code planning: code spends much of its development time in an incomplete state, with holes that will be filled in later. - Code refactoring: experiences evolve over time, and it easy for changes to break previouslyheld invariants. - Defect detection: code has errors, and detecting these at runtime (for example by crash telemetry) can be expensive and recovery can be time-consuming.